gordonwatts/seattlesnowmass2021.github.io/pages/lodging.md

 There are two other hotels located just adjacet to the university.
 The workshop does not have negociated rates with these hotels.

+* [Silver Cloud Inn](https://www.silvercloud.com/university/), located a [20 minute talk](https://www.bing.com/maps?osid=ebb70bec-0db1-456b-b142-328ab9ee6207&cp=47.661493~-122.309431&lvl=15&v=2&sV=2&form=S00027) (about 1 mile) from the main meeting rooms for the workshop.
+Upscale and comfortable.
+At time this page was written, rooms were $260/night.
-* Silver Cloud Inn
+* The Graduate Inn
-* DECA
+* [The Residence Inn by Marriot](https://www.marriott.com/en-us/hotels/seaud-residence-inn-seattle-university-district/overview/) - located a [11 minute walk](https://www.bing.com/maps?osid=32d9aaac-bbb4-4c7f-bc61-194418d60081&cp=47.659345~-122.315798&lvl=16&v=2&sV=2&form=S00027) (about 1 mile) from the main meeting rooms for the workshp.
+At the time this page was written, rooms were $240/night.
+* [College Inn](https://www.collegeinnseattle.com/) - Unique/boutique hotel with hostel-like experience (family owned).
+Located closer than the dorms.
+Many rooms now have private bathrooms, but not all.
+At the time this page was written, rooms were $190/night.

 There are several other hotels near UW campus, and many luxury Hotels in the Downtown Seattle (Typical rate $180~$260/night).
 They are easily accessible via Uber/Lyft, city bus, light rail or rental car.
-We advise starting your search near light rail stations - there are two light rail stops on or near campus.
-The downtown light rail stops are:
+We advise starting your search near light rail stations - there are two light rail stops on or near campus ([complete stop map](https://www.soundtransit.org/ride-with-us/routes-schedules?route=1%20Line)).
+The downtown light rail stops are, with links to _booking.com_:

-* link to map, link to hotel.com search centered on station (or similar)
-* etc.
+* [Capitol Hill](https://www.bing.com/maps?osid=c33d7755-6ff6-41eb-91e8-f2f0a8cd09d5&cp=47.6188~-122.325786&lvl=16&imgid=4d6d29d9-8a29-47fe-9818-fada5c2777df&v=2&sV=2&form=S00027) Very few hotels are availible in this mostly residential neigbhorhood.
+AirBnB, however, does have options.
+This station is a 4-8 minute trip with a 10 minute walk to the meeting rooms.
+* [Westlake](https://www.bing.com/maps?osid=cc8ddbcd-d2bb-4181-bffd-f104693b15b7&cp=47.610676~-122.352731&lvl=14&imgid=d27d92c7-5547-46d8-bf3e-ccd886d95a46&v=2&sV=2&form=S00027).
+There are a lot of hotels availible in this area.
+The station is a 12-16 minute trip with a 10 minute walk to the meeting rooms.
+* University Street This is very close to the _Westlake_ station, and so hotels accessible by it appear above.

 ## AirBnB